Azure OpenAI

 Authentication

-Both implementations use api-key header authentication.
-The API key is sent as a header with every request.
+The simplest option.
+The key is sent as an api-key header with every request.

 Streaming